Up until now, Sue has been oblivious to some of the show’s more, shall we say, regrettable shortcomings. But that’s all about to change.

 Sue: I don’t want to know about your weird porn collection, thank you very much.

-Sue takes her mind off the oppressive threat of imminent sexual violence by concentrating on how unbelievably fake the snow looks (“Polystyrene – never good”).
-Once again, I tell her to wait for 1976 as she ain’t seen nothing yet.
-She also finds it hard to believe that Altos could survive Skegness, let alone sub-zero temperatures on Marinus in that skimpy dress of his.
-Not that Ian is doing better in his silk kimono and furry tank-top.
+She takes her mind off the oppressive threat of imminent sexual violence by concentrating on how unbelievably fake the snow looks.
+Once again, I tell her to wait for 1976.
+She also finds it hard to believe Altos could survive Skegness, let alone sub-zero temperatures on Marinus, in that skimpy dress of his.
+Not that Ian is faring any better in his silk kimono and furry tank top.

 Sue: Haven’t we been here before?
 Weren’t they flinging themselves across painfully narrow chasms just a few weeks ago?
 This feels very familiar.

-Me: Terry Nation suffered from short-term memory loss.
+Me: What can I say?
+Terry Nation suffered from short-term memory loss.

-Speaking of memories, I tell Sue that the Ice Knights are almost certainly Peter Davison’s first memory of the show, and when he needed to act scared when he was playing the Doctor, he would try to recall this sequence because it made an indelible impression on him as a child.
+Speaking of memories, I inform Sue that the Ice Knights are almost certainly Peter Davison’s first memory of the show, and if he ever needed to act scared when he was playing the Doctor, he’d think about this sequence because it freaked him out so much.

-The episode concludes with Ian being bludgeoned over the head by an unseen assailant and Sue is convinced that the Doctor must be responsible.
-She still can’t get it into her head that he’s the nice guy now.
+The episode concludes with Ian being bludgeoned over the head by an unseen assailant.
+Sue is convinced the Doctor must be responsible, because she still can’t get it into her head he’s supposed to be the good guy.

 Sentence of Death

-William Hartnell is back and, to my surprise, Sue is happy to see him, especially now that he has reinvented himself as a geriatric Sherlock Holmes.
+William Hartnell is back and, to my surprise, Sue is pleased to see him, especially now he’s reinvented himself as a geriatric Sherlock Holmes.

 Sue: He’s really good in this scene.
 He’s not quite Benedict Cumberbatch, but he’s close.
-I think he went on holiday and he had a bloody good think about how he should play the part.
+I think he went on holiday and had a bloody good think about how he should play this part.
 This is the best I’ve seen him so far.

-Of course, this being 1960s Doctor Who, the threat of sexual violence isn’t very far away, and this time it’s the sound of a copper slapping his wife about behind closed doors that provokes some sustained head-shaking from Sue.
+Because this is 1960s Doctor Who, the threat of sexual violence is never that far away, and this time it’s the sound of a policeman beating his wife behind closed doors which provokes the most head-shaking from Sue.

-Sue: What’s with all the violence against women in this show?
+Sue: What’s with all the violence against women in this programme?
 What’s that all about?

-Her observation is given more weight during the episode’s conclusion, when Barbara takes a call from a kidnapper who has taken Susan hostage.
-As the poor girl calmly proclaims that she is about to be killed, we could be watching a gritty crime thriller about a paedophile ring.
+Her observation is given even more weight when Barbara takes a phone call from a kidnapper who has taken Susan hostage.
+As the poor girl calmly proclaims she’s about to be murdered, we could be forgiven for thinking we’re watching a gritty crime thriller about a paedophile ring.

-Sue: That’s the best episode so far.
-I could actually believe in most of it.
-The sets looked real and the society felt vaguely realistic, for a change.
-But I think the problem lies with the direction.
-It’s just so flat.
-There’s some nice depth of field in the courtroom scenes but it feels very slow.
+Sue: That was the best episode so far.
+I could actually believe most of it.
+The sets looked real and the society felt vaguely realistic for a change, too.
+The problem lies with the direction – it’s so flat.
+There was some nice depth of field in the courtroom scenes, but it’s very slow.

 The Keys of Marinus

-As the plot on Millennius meanders towards its inevitable conclusion (Sue guessed whodunnit as soon as the guy offered his hand for the Doctor to shake), Sue’s thoughts turn to what our heroes will do with the keys.
+As the plot on Millennius meanders inexorably towards its conclusion, Sue’s thoughts begin to turn to what our heroes will do with the eponymous keys now they’ve found them.

 Me: He’s already dead!
-He was stabbed back at the end of episode one!
+He was stabbed at the end of the first episode!

 Me: We only saw it five days ago!
-If this had been the 1960s, it would have been over a month!
+If this was the 1960s, a whole month would have passed.

 Sue: They should do a re-cap at the beginning of every episode.